Termites in Wood: Signs, Damage & Prevention Tips

 • Working mud tubes: These working mud tubes are essential for termites to travel from the soil to their food source.
 If you see any of these, it’s a sure sign that termites are in the area.

-The earlier you spot these signs, the better.
-Termite damage in wood can get worse as termites stay hidden longer, so detecting them early is crucial.
 If you think your home might be at risk, don’t wait until the damage is extensive.
 For professional termite control and prevention, check out our Termite Control Services by BugLady and protect your home before it’s too late.

 How Termite Damage Differs from Wood Rot